Yekusiel Yehudah Halberstam: Early life

-Halberstam was born in 1905 in Rudnik, Poland.
+Halberstam was born in 1905 in Rudnik, Austrian Galicia, in what is present-day Poland.
 He was a great-grandson (in the direct male line) of Chaim Halberstam, founder of the Sanz hasidic dynasty.
 When he was 13 his father, Tzvi Hirsch Halberstam, the rabbi of Rudnik, died.

-In 1921, Halberstam married his second cousin, Chana Teitelbaum, the daughter of Chaim Tzvi Teitelbaum.
+In 1925, Halberstam married his second cousin, Pessel Teitelbaum.
+She was the daughter of Chaim Tzvi Teitelbaum and therefore the sister of Moshe Teitelbaum as well as the niece of Joel Teitelbaum.

-In 1927, he became rabbi of a Nusach Sefard congregation in Klausenburg, Romania.
+In 1930, he became rabbi of a Nusach Sefard congregation in Klausenburg, Romania.